 Veterinarians determine whether a dog is an ideal body weight and size by considering his body condition, or overall physique.
 “When viewed from above there should be a distinct waistline behind the ribs,” notes Dr. Alvarez.
 “When they’re viewed from the side, the ribs should be slightly visible, with the abdomen tucked in, no hanging belly.”

 Similar to the Body Mass Index charts used to determine where a human falls on the scale, veterinarians use a grading system known as a Body Condition Score (BCS).
-On a grading scale from 1-to-9, an ideal body weight for dogs falls in the 5/9 range.
+On a grading scale from 1-to-9, an ideal body weight for dogs falls in the 5 or 6/9 range.
 Dogs with a BCS of 7/9 or higher become more prone to a variety of medical conditions associated with obesity.